 Lithium is the future when looking at the world’s energy needs.
 Lithium is a future trend that is going to be a must have if the world wants to be more energy efficient.
 With the world nearing $100 barrel oil and gasoline nearing $4 a gallon in the states, lithium is going to be front and center.
 Whether our politicians are demanding independence from foreign oil or cleaner energy, lithium companies are positioned perfectly to help meet the needs of the world.
 The U.S. currently spends 300 billion on foreign oil and whether you believe in peak oil or not, the fact is demand for oil is on a course that will eventually out pace supply.
 In the next few years, Mexico will officially become an importer of oil meaning the U.S. will lose its 3rd largest oil supplier.
 GM just announced that for the first time they sold more vehicles to China than the U.S. Currently, China has on e tenth of the number of vehicles per capita as the U.S., however if they were to reach par with the U.S., the world would need 7 more oil fields the size of Saudi Arabia’s.
 This is one of the reasons China is looking to invest around $15 billion in electric cars over the next 10 years.

-* China recently set a target to have 9% of vehicles to be electric by 2020
+- China recently set a target to have 9% of vehicles to be electric by 2020 The U.S. recently invested 2.4 billion in the development of electric car technology

 When it comes to inflation, lithium is a two edged sword because lithium is a natural resource that will keep up with inflation in general.
 However, if inflation really spikes, this will push oil potentially past $150 causing the future demand for lithium that we are predicting to be accelerated, especially for nations that are heavy importers of oil like the United States.